wilsonliaows/docs/formulas.md

 In formula mode, the formula editor provides the set of whitelisted formulas available for data transformation/manipulation, and provides additional help on how to use these formulas.

 ## Filter formulas displayed by data type
-The formula editor should always display the type specific formulas for your data pills.
-Refer to [this article](/recipes/data-pills-and-mapping.md) for more on the different types of data pills.
+The formula editor should always display the type specific formulas for your datapills.
+Refer to [this article](/recipes/data-pills-and-mapping.md) for more on the different types of datapills.

-When a string type data pill, the pill *Full name* is inserted into an input field in formula mode, the formula editor prompts for a period (.) to be added behind the pill, as per Ruby syntax.
+When a string type datapill, the pill *Full name* is inserted into an input field in formula mode, the formula editor prompts for a period (.) to be added behind the pill, as per Ruby syntax.
 Subsequently, the editor shows the list of formulas applicable to strings.

 ![String formula list](/assets/images/formula-docs/string-formula-list.gif)
 *Formula editor showing the list of string formulas*

-Similarly, when a date type data pill is inserted into the input field in formula mode, the formula editor prompts for a period (.) to be added behind the pill, subsequently displaying the list of formulas applicable to dates.
+Similarly, when a date type datapill is inserted into the input field in formula mode, the formula editor prompts for a period (.) to be added behind the pill, subsequently displaying the list of formulas applicable to dates.

 ![Date formula list](/assets/images/formula-docs/date-formula-list.gif)
 *Formula editor showing the list of date formulas*

-When there is no data pill within the input field, however, the formula list displayed contains only formulas and operators which are independent of data pills or data pill types.
+When there is no datapill within the input field, however, the formula list displayed contains only formulas and operators which are independent of datapills or datapill types.

 ![Default formula list](/assets/images/formula-docs/default-formula-list.gif)
 *Formula editor showing the list of default formulas*